Thermoelectric materials: Silicon-germanium alloys

 Bulk Si exhibits a low ZT of ~0.01 because of its high thermal conductivity.
 However, ZT can be as high as 0.6 in silicon nanowires, which retain the high electrical conductivity of doped Si, but reduce the thermal conductivity due to elevated scattering of phonons on their extensive surfaces and low cross-section.

 Combining Si and Ge also allows to retain a high electrical conductivity of both components and reduce the thermal conductivity.
 The reduction originates from additional scattering due to very different lattice (phonon) properties of Si and Ge.
-As a result, Silicon-germanium alloys are currently the best thermoelectric materials around 1000 ℃ and are therefore used in some radioisotope thermoelectric generators (RTG) (notably the MHW-RTG and GPHS-RTG) and some other high^temperature applications, such as waste heat recovery.
-Usability of silicon-germanium alloys is limited by their high price and moderate ZT values (~0.7); however, ZT can be increased to 1–2 in SiGe nanostructures owing to the reduction in thermal conductivity.
+As a result, Silicon-germanium alloys are currently the best thermoelectric materials around 1000 °C and are therefore used in some radioisotope thermoelectric generators (RTG) (notably the MHW-RTG and GPHS-RTG) and some other high^temperature applications, such as waste heat recovery.
+Usability of silicon-germanium alloys is limited by their high price and moderate ZT values (p-SiGe ~0.7 and n-SiGe ~1.0); however, ZT can be increased to 1–2 in SiGe nanostructures owing to the reduction in thermal conductivity.